abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 All services must provide the OData service document at the URI `/redfish/v1/odata`.
 This document is not a Redfish resource, but rather is the entry point to the service for OData clients.
 The OData service document is a JSON object and contains two properties: `value` and `@odata.context`.
 The `value` property consists of an array of the top level entry points to the service, and the `@odata.context` property contains the URI to the [metadata document](#metadata-document).
 A sample OData service document can be found in the [Appendix](#sample-odata-service-document).

 The CSDL definition for what is defined in the OData service document is found in the EntityContainer element.
 Within Redfish, this is defined in the ServiceRoot_v1.xml file, and is given the name `ServiceContainer`.
 As a general rule, any of the NavigationProperty elements defined in the ServiceRoot EntityType definition are also put into the EntityContainer definition.
 Redfish also only uses Singletons.
-Similar to how the BaseType term can be used to extend the definition of an existing ComplexType or EntityType element, the Extends term can be used in and EntityContainer element to add new definitions to an existing EntityContainer.
+Similar to how the BaseType term can be used to extend the definition of an existing ComplexType or EntityType element, the Extends term can be used in an EntityContainer element to add new definitions to an existing EntityContainer.
 Whenever new NavigationProperty elements are added to the ServiceRoot resource, the `ServiceContainer` definition is also expanded accordingly.

 The OData service document for a given service must match the ServiceRoot resource for that same service.
 For example, if a service supports the AccountService resource, it must be in both the OData service document as well as the ServiceRoot resource.